-Legal Insights for Small Businesses and Nonprofits
+Legal Resources for Small Businesses and Nonprofits

 In today's digital world, an applicant's social media presence can provide valuable insights during the hiring process.
 However, venturing into an applicant's digital presence comes with inherent risks that employers need to be mindful of.